Santos, São Paulo: Economy

-The Port of Santos is the biggest seaport in Latin America, which handled 96 million tons and 2.7 million TEUs in 2010.
-It has large industrial complexes and shipping centers, which handle a large portion of the world's coffee exports, as well as a number of other Brazilian exports including steel, oil, cars, oranges, bananas and cotton.
+The Port of Santos is the biggest seaport in Latin America, having handled 96 million tons and 2.7 million TEUs in 2010.
+It has large industrial complexes and shipping centers which handle a large portion of the world's Brazilian coffee exports, as well as a number of other national exports, including steel, oil, cars, oranges, bananas and cotton.

-As of 2014, the municipality of Santos was the 6th largest exporting city, by value, in Brazil by trading $4.36B (USD) worth of goods.
-The top four products exported from Santos were raw sugar (23% of total exports), refined petroleum (16%), coffee (15%), and soybeans (13%).
+As of 2025, the municipality of Santos has been increasing Brazil's foreign trade.
+The port makes 29.6% of Brazil's total international trade flows.
+The top products exported from Santos were soybeans, sugar, corn, and pulp.
+The top products imported from Santos were fertilizers, diesel and gasoil, sulfur, and wheat.

 Transportation

 Airport and Air Force Base

-Santos Air Force Base - BAST, a base of the Brazilian Air Force, is located in the adjoining city of Guarujá.
+Santos Air Force Base – BAST, a base of the Brazilian Air Force, is located in the adjoining city of Guarujá.

 The city will be served by Guarujá Civil Metropolitan Aerodrome, located in Guarujá.

 Rail

 Santos is served by the Baixada Santista Light Rail which connects the city to neighbouring São Vicente along a former Estrada de Ferro Sorocabana rail line.

 A heritage tram system operates along a touristic route in the Valango district, anchored by the historic Valango Station (Estação Valongo).
 The station previously served as the terminus of the São Paulo Railway which connected Santos to São Paulo and Jundiaí, but ceased passenger operations by 1994.
-In the 21st century, the São Paulo state government has been exploring reinstating a regional rail network known as Trens Intercidades.
+In the 21st century, the São Paulo State Government has been exploring reinstating a regional rail network known as Trens Intercidades.